ramitgdev/app/INFINITE_RECURSION_FIX_GUIDE.md

 ## Files to Use Going Forward

-- Use `supabase-basic-tables.sql` for table creation
+- Use `database/scripts/supabase-basic-tables.sql` for table creation
-- Use `supabase-fix-infinite-recursion.sql` for security policies
+- Use `database/scripts/supabase-fix-infinite-recursion.sql` for security policies
 - Avoid mixing multiple security policy files